 Synthesis of California GPS crustal deformation measurements and update of geodetic deformation model

 Crustal deformation has been monitored using GPS for more than two decades.
 Measurements of the early years were made mostly in campaign mode; whereas continuous GPS has become the dominant mode for the last decade, owing to the deployment of the PBO cGPS network.
 PI Shen has worked on numerous projects analyzing GPS data to produce crustal motion maps.
-Such project include the CMM project for southern California (Shen et al., 2011), a Working Group of California Earthquake Probability (WGCEP) project to produce a California geodetic velocity model (Shen et al., 2005), the western US CMM project (Shen et al., 2013), and the most recent SCEC’s Community Geodetic Model (CGM) project.
+This includes the CMM project for southern California (Shen et al., 2011), a Working Group of California Earthquake Probability (WGCEP) project to produce a California geodetic velocity model (Shen et al., 2005), the western US CMM-4 project (Shen et al., 2013), and the most recent SCEC’s Community Geodetic Model (CGM) project.
 The SCEC CGM project aims at processing GPS and InSAR data to derive crustal motion time series, and produce a unified geodetic deformation model for southern California.
-To accomplish the common goal of the project Shen has been working on analyzing/reanalyzing the campaign GPS data observed in southern California, to produce a updated campaign GPS time series and velocity field for the region.
+To accomplish the common goal of the project Shen has been working on analyzing/reanalyzing the campaign GPS data observed in southern California, to produce an updated campaign GPS time series and velocity field for the region.
 This part of the work does not need support from this project, but the result will be used for this project, since recent GPS measurements made in the San Bernardino Mountains and the East Transverse Ranges area (McGill et al., 2013) will provide important constraints for postseismic deformation south of the Landers-Hector Mine ruptures in recent years.

 Viscoelastic deformation modeling

 We have constructed preliminary viscoelastic models of the Landers and Hector Mine earthquakes using RELAX [Barbot and Fialko, 2010], a finite difference code that uses elastic Green’s function approach to calculate the mechanical response of a layered elastic/viscoelastic half space to coseismic stress change.
-We assume Newtonian Maxwell rheology for the lower crust and upper mantle in a layered lithosphere viscosity structure although RELAX can account for power-law rheology and laterally heterogeneous viscosity structures.
-Our initial results show the spatial deformation patterns that are qualitatively consistent with InSAR observations (Fig. 10), supporting the view that observed transients are due to postseismic relaxation processes of the Landers and Hector Mine earthquakes in Mojave desert, California.
-In this project, we propose to continue this line of modeling by integrating the best available InSAR and GPS deformation measurements to: 1) Discriminate the existing rheology models that have been proposed for the Mojave desert, California; 2) better constrain the rheological structures of lower crust and upper mantle; 3) investigate the stress/strain evolution over decadal timescales following the Landers and Hector Mine earthquakes and their spatiotemporal relationship with earthquake activities; 4) elucidate the influence due to viscoelastic effects from these past large seismic events (so called “ghost transient” effect) on present-day surface deformation field and potential biases on geodetic fault slip rate estimates.
+We assume Newtonian Maxwell rheology for the lower crust and upper mantle in a layered lithosphere viscosity structure, although RELAX can account for power-law rheology and laterally heterogeneous viscosity structures.
+Our initial results show spatial deformation patterns that are qualitatively consistent with the InSAR observations (Fig. 10), supporting the view that observed transients are due to postseismic relaxation processes of the Landers and Hector Mine earthquakes in the Mojave desert, California.
+In this project, we propose to continue this line of modeling by integrating the best available InSAR and GPS deformation measurements to: 1) Discriminate the existing rheology models that have been proposed for the Mojave desert, California; 2) better constrain the rheological structures of the lower crust and upper mantle; 3) investigate the stress/strain evolution over decadal timescales following the Landers and Hector Mine earthquakes and their spatiotemporal relationship with earthquake activities; 4) elucidate the influence due to viscoelastic effects from past large seismic events (so called “ghost transient” effect; Hearn et al., 2013) on the present-day surface deformation field and potential biases on geodetic fault slip rate estimates.